rushakh/Khi-Player/README.md

   ![Khi Player Icon](https://github.com/rushakh/Khi-Player/assets/151368929/d9e80b24-1ad5-4d07-bd88-8b4a06b20045)

+Edit:

+-Improved performance and stability
+-Addressed memory leaks and removed unnecessary usage of IDisposable interface and many instances of forced collection of Garbage Collector that, due to their nature as stop-gaps, were slowing down the program
+-Reworked and restructured the classes, and separated them from the main program -Separated  the UI functionalities and data processes even further -Many of the functions now work asynchronously
+-Retouched code formatting, removed unnecessary spaces, and improved readability -Improved the Seek bar's functionality and improved it's performance and accuracy -Some problems with the UI's resistibility were addressed

+---

+How it Began:

 This is not actually the first version, more like the 20-something-th version but it is the first that I'm sharing hence v1.